lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 ![REENTRANCY Permission 1](/img/standards/lsp6/lsp6-reentrancy-example-1.jpeg)
 ![REENTRANCY Permission 2](/img/standards/lsp6/lsp6-reentrancy-example-2.jpeg)

-In order for that interaction to happen the contract A must have the REENTRANCY permission.
+In order for that interaction to happen the contract A must have the `REENTRANCY` permission.

 </details>

 <details>
-    <summary><code>TRANSFERVALUE</code> - Allows to transfer the native tokens of the linked ERC725Account <strong>with restrictions</strong>.</summary>
+    <summary><code>TRANSFERVALUE</code> - Allows to transfer native tokens from the linked ERC725Account's balance <strong>with restrictions</strong>.</summary>
     <p style={{marginBottom: '3%', marginTop: '2%', textAlign: 'center'}}>
         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000000200</code>
     </p>

-The `TRANSFERVALUE` permission enables to transfer the native tokens of the linked ERC725Account **with restrictions**.
+The `TRANSFERVALUE` permission enables to transfer the native tokens from the linked ERC725Account's balance **with restrictions**.

 1. to specific addresses (EOAs or contracts).
 2. to contracts implementing specific type of _interfaces standards_, that can be detected using ERC165 interfaces IDs.